neph1/LlamaTale-DiscordBot/README.md

 You can do the first step in this tutorial for example: https://www.howtogeek.com/364225/how-to-make-your-own-discord-bot/

 After that you need to add the bot to your discord server.
 The same tutorial has a step about this below the coding part.

-If you are a sponsor, I can try to help you set things up.